anti-duhring/e-commerce/README.md

 # E-commerce
 A complete internacional e-commerce with your own products and a functional payment method using React Js, [Commerce.js](https://commercejs.com/) API and [Stripe](https://stripe.com/docs/api) API.
+Fully mobile responsive.

 You can see the website working right here: https://eshop-test.netlify.app/